 Introduction

 Minnesota’s data privacy laws are shaped by a blend of state-specific statutes and the influence of federal regulations.
 These laws are designed to protect individuals’ personal information from unauthorized access, disclosure, or misuse.
-With the increasing prevalence of data breaches, identity theft, and digital surveillance, businesses operating in Minnesota must navigate a complex legal environment to ensure compliance and build trust with their stakeholders.
+With the increasing prevalence of data breaches, identity theft, and digital surveillance, if you operate a business in Minnesota you must navigate a complex legal environment to ensure compliance and build trust with your stakeholders.

 Purpose and Audience